 1. Copper pad dissolution: High temperature can dissolve the copper pad into the molten solder.

-2. Solder balling: Solder balls can be formed due to the sticking of solder mask at high temperature.
+2. Solder balling: Solder balls can be formed due to sticking the solder mask at high temperatures.

 3. Solder bridging: Excess solder can make an additional connection between two pins.